Useful information – w/c 22/12/25

 Find out more and book here

-[NEW] Use data to grow your impact
+Use data to grow your impact

 25th February, online.
 Marketing analytics expert, Dr Simon (Seongsoo) Jang, Associate Professor at Cardiff University, will cover the importance of intuitive- and data-driven decision-making, practical tips for maximising impact, real-life examples of successful marketing and analytics campaigns, and so much more.